Dustin753/Interactive-Story-One/README.md

 # Interactive-Story-One

-1) Overview
+**Overview**

 I want to create an interactive fiction with light RPG (role-playing game) elements using HTML, CSS, and JavaScript.

-2) Considerations
+**Considerations**

-   2a) How can I effectively combine text-based storytelling with RPG mechanics in
-       a meaningful and entertaining way?
+   How can I effectively combine text-based storytelling with RPG mechanics in a meaningful and entertaining way?

-   2b) How could imagery be used to enhance the user experience?
+   How could imagery be used to enhance the user experience?

-3) Major Areas
+**Major Areas**

-  3a) Main Story
+  Main Story

     The main section of the program will, of course, be the interactive narrative.

-  3b) Interactivity
+  Interactivity

-  3c) User Interface
+  User Interface

-4) Inspiration
+**Inspiration**

 This project was inspired by both an internal and an external factor.